No items found.

 3. Have a goal

-Do you want to sell books?
-Or understand what sort of things BookTokers enjoy?
-Do you want to understand your own readership better?
-Or learn more about publishing?
-Or network with other authors?
-Have a think about why you’re going onto the app and let that lead you...
-And do try to avoid ‘go viral’ as a marker.
-My number one piece of advice to writers generally is to keep your eyes on your own page, because the only thing you can control in publishing is your own writing.
-Similarly with TikTok, all you can control is what video you’re making—and then the algorithm gods will do their thing, no matter how many hours you devote in sacrifice.
+Have a think about why you’re going on the app and let that lead you.
+And do try to avoid ‘going viral’ as a marker.
+My number-one piece of advice to writers generally is to keep your eyes on your own page, because the only thing you can control in publishing is your own writing.
+Similarly with TikTok, all you can control is what video you’re making.
+The algorithm gods will do their thing, no matter how many hours you devote in sacrifice.

 4. Don’t only push your own books